 You can include your name (or pen name), images of your book covers, your ‘jacket flap’ author photo, a quote you’re known for, or your tagline or message.

 Get creative!
 Find or take photos that help tell your story: a photo of your office or writing space, a collage of your writing inspirations, an image that represents an underlying theme that runs through your work, or maybe a vision board of your goals for the next 3-5 years.

 PicMonkey makes it super easy to change or create new images, so you can always have a timely image that attracts the attention of your fans.
 Plus, every time you add a new photo on Facebook -including your cover image- it gets updated in the news feed, so you’ll gain more exposure each time you switch to a new cover image.

-Consider adding a new cover photo based on upcoming events, like book signings, speaking engagements, a course your teaching, or a webinar you’re hosting.
+Consider adding a new cover photo based on upcoming events, like book signings, speaking engagements, a course you’re teaching, or a webinar you’re hosting.

 Specific book promotions or pricing discounts can be highlighted, an ‘on sale’ date noted, or make a splash by announcing your upcoming book launch.

 If you offer freelance writing services, or additional services as a non-fiction author, spotlight a service or offering on your cover image.